--Fiber Arts Educational Notebook, a notebook or binder.
-Should include a narrative section describing the fiber art, a clear description of the project, technique, budget, supplies, goals, accomplishments, successes, failures, and future plans.
-May include samples of techniques, how-tos, photographs of completed projects, or other ways of educating others about fiber arts.
-A collection of brochures, web pages, patterns, record book forms, etc. does not constitute an educational notebook.
+-Fiber Arts Educational Notebook,

+Share with others what you learned about a particular Fiber Art in the form of a notebook or binder.
+The notebook should include a narrative section describing the fiber art.
+It should include a clear description of the project, technique, budget, supplies, goals, accomplishments, successes, failures, and future plans.
+It may include samples of techniques, how-tos, photographs of completed projects, or other ways of educating others about fiber arts.
+NOTE: A collection of brochures, web pages, patterns, record book forms, etc. does not constitute an educational notebook.
 Name, local unit and fiber art covered must be clearly marked in the notebook.

-- When the exhibit is a sewed garment that also includes one or more Heritage Fiber Art techniques the determination of what department (Clothing or Fiber Arts) and class to enter will be the 4-H participant's decision.
-Exhibits may only be shown in one department. - Special consideration will be given to articles of original design.
-Such articles should have a note attached explaining the original design. - Attach an index card, no larger than 4" x 6", to give the judge info. on parts of the exhibit they made, processes used, or other information. indicate if item was made from a kit, fiber content, and if they are made of at least 90% wool.
-For quilted items indicate who did the quilting and binding. - Exhibits must have an attached identification label with: name, age, district, and class number.
-Sew or safety pin label on corner of flat articles.
-For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garments. - Exhibits must be entered according to exhibitor's age as of January 1 of the current year.
-Each exhibitor may enter up to 4 exhibits (his or her choice).
+- 1) When the exhibit is a sewed garment that also includes one or more Heritage Fiber Art techniques the determination of what department (Clothing or Fiber Arts) and class to enter will be the 4-H participant's decision.
+Exhibits may only be shown in one department. - 2) Non-textile pieces should be entered in Visual Arts. (items with wood, reed, straw, grass, etc.) - 3) Attach an identification label to each piece - A) Type or print on a 3" x 21/2" piece of cloth: class number, county/district, and exhibitor name - B) Sew or safety pin this ID label on the corner of flat articles - C) For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garments - 4) When articles, which are normally worn as a pair, are exhibited, both articles must be shown together.
+Fasten articles together securely with yarn. - 5) Special consideration will be given to articles that are of original design.
+Such articles should attach a note explaining original design. - 6) The exhibitor should attach an index card, no larger than 4" x 6", with the entry form to give the judge any information on what parts of the exhibit they made, processes used, or other information which the exhibitor thinks would be helpful for the judge.
+For all items, please indicate if item was made from a kit.
+For all items please indicate fiber content, and specifically if they are made of at least 60% wool.
+For quilted items indicate who did the quilting and binding. - 7) When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant. - Each exhibitor may enter up to 3 exhibits (his or her choice).

-Describe exhibit on entry card.
+Describe exhibit in fair entry.
 Example: Machine Knitted Sweater.
-Exhibits with at least 90% wool material should be noted on entry card.
+Exhibits with at least 60% wool material should be noted.
 Include fiber content for all entries.